tadanoyu/evergreen-blog/src/content/notes/linked_lists.md

 pubDate: 'Jun 13 2024'
 ---

-Linked List is a linear [[Data Structure]] that is more dynamic than the [[Arrays]].
+Linked List is a linear [Data Structure](/notes/data_structure) that is more dynamic than the [Arrays](/notes/arrays).
 Unlike the array, data in linked lists are not contiguous.
 They are scattered apart in the memory.
 So each **node**, an element in the list, not only contains a data but also the memory address of the next node, which enable us to navigate between nodes in the list.

 ```text